axonops/cassandra-analyzer/README.md

 ## ⚖️ Legal Notices

 This project may contain trademarks or logos for projects, products, or services.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+**Important**: This project is not affiliated with, endorsed by, or sponsored by the Apache Software Foundation or the Apache Cassandra project.
+It is an independent tool developed by [AxonOps](https://axonops.com) to analyze Apache Cassandra clusters.

 - **AxonOps** is a registered trademark of AxonOps Limited.
 - **Apache**, **Apache Cassandra**, **Cassandra**, **Apache Spark**, **Spark**, **Apache TinkerPop**, **TinkerPop**, **Apache Kafka** and **Kafka** are either registered trademarks or trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.